Dr. Doug McInnis

-Dr. Carolyn Whitaker earned her D.V.M. in 2002 from the University of California, Davis College of Veterinary Medicine with an interest in large animal medicine.
-She has been in Klamath County since graduation and joined East Ridge in October of 2006.
-When she is not working she is busy with her husband and two young daughters at their home in Bonanza, where they have a variety of animals including horses, cats and a dog.
-They also keep very busy with their herd of Boer meat goats.
-She is a member of the Bonanza PPA and active with Bonanza Little League.
+Dr. Whitaker earned her D.V.M. in 2002 from the University of California, Davis College of Veterinary Medicine with an interest in large animal medicine.
+Dr. Whitaker has been in Klamath County since graduation and joined East Ridge in October of 2006.
+When Dr. Whitaker is not working she is busy with her husband and two young daughters at their home in Bonanza, where they have a variety of animals including horses, cats, and a dog.
+Dr. Whitaker and her family also keep very busy with their herd of Boer meat goats.
+Dr. Whitaker is a member of the Bonanza PPA and active with Bonanza Little League.